Fernandocgomez/gdlc.monorepo.opensource/libs/tracking/angular/universal-analytics/README.md

 ```

 <h3>triggerProductClickEvent();</h3>
-<p>Measure clicks on product by sending a measuring-product-clicks event to Universal Analytics via the dataLayer, along with the product details to represent the clicked product.</p>
+<p>Measure clicks on product by sending an "angularProductClick" event to Universal Analytics via the dataLayer, along with the product details to represent the clicked product.</p>
 <p>The product object should be available at the moment this method is called.</p>
 <p>Arguments: productClickEvent: <UniversalAnalyticsEcommerceProductClickEvent></p>
 <p>UniversalAnalyticsEcommerceProductClickEvent Interface</p>